spencertipping/pushback/dev/9505-redesign.md

 ## Directional surfaces and flow geometry

-Let's say flow is driven by amoeba-shaped things that connect directly to each other -- there's no concept of a connection-as-an-object.
-We can manage this linguistically by referring to a context-specific interface surface: it's a subset of the amoeba that corresponds to the next things you would naturally want to connect.
-A lot of amoebas are just stdin -> stdout with a possible stderr, but others are more involved.
-Amoebas generalize their connectable things as surfaces, and other amoebas consume and produce complementary surfaces.
+Let's say flow is driven by amoeba-shaped things ("manifolds") that connect directly to each other -- there's no concept of a connection-as-an-object.
+We can manage this linguistically by referring to a context-specific interface
+surface: it's a subset of the manifold that corresponds to the next things you would naturally want to connect.
+A lot of manifolds are just stdin -> stdout with a possible stderr, but others are more involved.
+Manifolds generalize their connectable things as surfaces, and other manifolds consume and produce complementary surfaces.

 ...I think that makes sense.

 Each link fuses things together; there's no reconfiguration possible here.
 That's a feature: otherwise we need JIT invalidation and it turns into a slow mess.
-Any reconfigurability is a degree of freedom within an amoeba.
+Any reconfigurability is a degree of freedom within a manifold.
 Then JIT chains drop out of scope naturally along with their endpoints.
 No machinery required.

+(Incidentally, this means each such degree of freedom will have a _runtime_ performance impact.
+That's fine with me.)